richli/dame/README.rst

 * Pan around the image by right-click dragging
 * Display information about the currently selected pixel
 * Display the pretty-printed SIR header
+* Popup a magnified view of the selected region

 Installation
 ============